anaVitoriaLouro/anaVitoriaLouro/README.md

 #### NOW

-- :mortar_board: Bachelor in Data Science from Univesp;
+- :mortar_board: Graduating: Bachelor in Data Science at Univesp;
 - :seedling: Working on personal projects to improve my skills;
 - :woman_technologist: Looking for oportunities to start a solid career;